Charles McCombe

 Crime overview

-Charles appears regularly in both the Magistrates’ Court and the Crown Court.
+Charles is instructed regularly to represent clients in both the Magistrates’ Court and the Crown Court.

 Due to his experience as Judicial Assistant at the Supreme Court and his strong academic background, Charles is particularly well suited to cases involving complex and/or novel points of law.
 He is also well placed to advise on matters related to criminal proceedings.
 Recent advisory work includes advice as Junior Counsel on a potential private prosecution and the risk of incurring criminal liability under the 2019 Russian Sanctions Regulations.